nicfv/Psychart/src/README.md

 These options affect how the chart itself is displayed.

-Allows the user to select whether measurements are being reported in US or SI units, the local altitude, graph bounds, and optionally display ASHRAE comfort regions (envelopes).
+Allows the user to select whether measurements are being reported in US or SI units, the local altitude, graph bounds, flip X & Y, and optionally display ASHRAE comfort regions (envelopes).
 For data center envelopes, these comfort regions follow the 2021 ASHRAE standard and are designed for data centers and IT spaces of various criticality.
 For human comfort envelopes, these comfort regions follow the ASHRAE-55 guidelines published in 2017.
 These human comfort envelopes are a function of metabolic rate (`MET`, which is dependent on the indoor activity), clothing level (`CLO`), and air speed.
 In both cases, the envelopes show the target region for conditioned air supplied into the indoor space.

 ### Data options